 A complex invisible war is being fought by skilled spies trained in the high stakes world of covert espionage.
-In 1972 London, tensions are at a terrifying peak as the world’s superpowers plot against their enemies.
+In 1972 London, tensions are at a terrifying peak as the world’s super powers plot against their enemies.
 The threat: a dangerous and deadly Soviet plot, designed to bring Britain to its knees, dubbed Operation Glass.
-This is where we begin The Game—a stylish, character-driven spy drama that explores the lives and lies of the invisible soldiers fighting a secret war.
+This is where The Game begins – a stylish, character-driven spy drama that explores the lives and lies of the invisible soldiers fighting a secret war.

-When an MI5 agent is contacted by a defecting KGB officer about the plan to destroy the British establishment, MI5 leader Daddy (Brian Cox: The Bourne Supremacy, An Adventure in Space and Time), assembles a secret committee to investigate the threat in a frantic race against time.
-Their mission: stop the plot, save Britain and, in turn, the world.
-The Game is a suspenseful, six-part, edge-of-your-seat thrill ride, created by Toby Whithouse (Being Human, Doctor Who), premiering this fall as part BBC AMERICA’s Dramaville.
+When an MI5 agent is contacted by a defecting KGB officer about the plan to destroy the British establishment, MI5 leader, Daddy (Brian Cox, The Bourne Supremacy, An Adventure in Space and Time), assembles a secret committee to investigate the threat in a frantic race against time.
+Their mission: stop the plot, save Britain and in turn, the world.
+The Game, a suspenseful six-part, edge-of-your-seat thrill ride, created by Toby Whithouse (Being Human, Doctor Who), premieres Wednesday, November 5 at 10:00pm ET as part BBC AMERICA’s Dramaville.

 With the game on and the players set, Secret Services on both sides of the Iron Curtain will exploit any weakness to further their aims.
-MI5 agent, Joe Lambe (Tom Hughes: Dancing on the Edge, Cemetery Junction), is one of the best Daddy has; a handsome, enigmatic agent who is an expert at undercover work, but haunted by the loss of his lover and his own ¬¬betrayal against his country.
-When he is contacted by defecting KGB officer Arkady Malinov (Marcel Iuers: Pirates of the Caribbean, Foyle’s War), with details of the deadly scheme, his instincts tells him it’s very real.
+MI5 agent, Joe Lambe (Tom Hughes, Dancing on the Edge, Cemetery Junction), is one of the best Daddy has; a handsome, enigmatic agent who is an expert at undercover work, but haunted by the loss of his lover and his own betrayal against his country.
+When he is contacted by defecting KGB officer, Arkady Malinov (Marcel Lures, Pirates of the Caribbean, Foyles War), with details of the deadly scheme, his instincts tells him it’s very real.
 And while the threat to Britain is unclear, it is elaborate enough to cause the charismatic but paranoid Daddy to spring into action.
 With the Soviets waking sleeper agents across the UK, Daddy’s team must track them down, one by one, before they carry out their part in the great game.

 The Game is a BBC Cymru Wales production for BBC One.
-The series is created and written by Toby Whithouse with episodes written by Debbie O’Malley and Sarah Dollard, is directed by Neil MacCormick and Daniel O’Hara and executive produced by Hilary Salmon and Toby Whithouse.
+The series is created and written by Toby Whithouse with episodes written by Debbie O’Malley and Sarah Dollard.
+It is directed by Niall MacCormick and Daniel O’Hara and executive produced by Hilary Salmon and Toby Whithouse.